 We can increase the trolley's acceleration by increasing the weight on the hanger.
-If we increase the acceleration of trolley gradually, at certain limiting acceleration or limiting weight, the block comes into motion in the reverse direction.
+If we increase the acceleration of trolley gradually, at certain 'limiting weight' or 'limiting acceleration' the block comes into motion in the reverse direction.
 This means that now there exists relative motion between the surface of the trolley and the block.

-- What happens when the experiment is repeated by using rock and iron blocks of the same mass and different masses? - Does the limiting weight change?
+- What happens when the experiment is repeated by using rock and iron blocks of the same mass; and by using rock and iron blocks of different masses? - Does the limiting weight change?
 If so, why?